AML Compliance Program: Step-By-Step Guide in 2023

 Next, it’s essential to maintain regulatory compliance by implementing internal controls and policies.
 Obligated entities must perform Customer Due Diligence (CDD) and monitor suspicious activity while ensuring that applicable data is reported to appropriate agencies like FinCEN.
 Practices can vary depending on the individual company’s size and the associated risks.

-Use this short checklist to navigate through AML policies easier:
+Use this short checklist to navigate through AML policies more easily:

 • Evaluate AML processes.
 Add periodic procedure evaluations into your standard AML practice.
 Automated transaction monitoring, together with AML customer screening, will reduce the time for compliance officers who are responsible for detecting potentially suspicious activity during this stage.